-Plus a discussion guide to bring to your conversation.
+We've mapped out a discussion guide for you to bring to that important conversation.

 You're going to have a baby!
 Congrats on your exciting news!
 We know you'll want to tell the whole world (or at least your Facebook friends) soon, but first, consider how to tell your boss you're pregnant.